 This programme is proving to be attractive to people who wish to study Presbyterianism, Scottish Theology, Scottish Church History or even Gaelic historical and theological documents.
 The range of students, thus, is international and national.

 In the full-time programme, during the first semester, students will be required to complete a compulsory Research and Study Skills module which will introduce them to the world of postgraduate study in the relevant areas together with the first of three main modules.
 In the second semester, students will study the second and third main modules.
-Each main module will be assessed by means of three 3,000-word essays.
+Each main module will be assessed by means of two 4,500-word essays.
 Part-time students will normally complete the same programme over two years.

 At the completion of the taught modules, students will then write a 15,000-word dissertation on a topic of their own choice, under the guidance of a supervisor.
 The main supervisor for each candidate will be a member of ETS academic staff.
-There will be a second supervisor appointed by the University of Glasgow.

 Students will select any three of the following modules in consultation with the Programme Director.